 For example, if on your website you’re selling watercolor prints that would be perfect for a nursery, what words and terms is your ideal customer going to be typing into the search bar?
 “Cute watercolor print for baby’s room”?
 “Floral watercolor art for nursery”?

 So many artists think they need to get cute and witty with their titles and descriptions when really all you gotta do is think like the searcher.
 Etsy is the same way!
 It’s a search engine.
+Check out my mini course on SEO if you want a deep dive on the topic and need to learn the process more in-depth.
+This course is awesome!

 This is the gold mine for e-commerce.
 Don’t believe me?
 Read THIS blog post on how I used it to generate sales in my SLEEP!

-From pinning nursery decor ideas to wedding invitation inspiration, this is where your potential customer is looking for products and inspiration.
+From pinning nursery decor ideas to wedding invitation inspiration, Pinterest is where your potential customer is looking for products and inspiration.
 If you’re not using it, why aren’t you on there?
 Again, read this post if you want some tips on how to use Pinterest.

 When listing products online, it can be really difficult to generate a consistent stream of orders.
 Instead of listing something, talking about it once or twice on social media and then wondering why nobody is buying, try out a limited time offer, or launching!